US marks 20 years since 9/11, in shadow of Afghan war’s end - NewsBreak

 “I always felt that my generation, my military cohort, would take care of it — we wouldn’t pass it on to anybody else,” said Westcott, of Greensboro, Georgia.
 “And we passed it on.”

-At ground zero, multiple victims’ relatives thanked the troops who fought in Afghanistan, while Melissa Pullis said she was “just happy all the troops are out of Afghanistan.”
+At ground zero, some victims’ relatives thanked the troops who fought in Afghanistan.
+But Melissa Pullis — who lost her husband, Edward, and whose son Edward Jr. is serving on the USS Ronald Reagan — said she was “just happy all the troops are out of Afghanistan.”

 “We can’t lose any more military.
-We don’t even know why we’re fighting, and 20 years went down the drain,” said Pullis, who lost her husband, Edward, and whose son Edward Jr. is serving on the USS Ronald Reagan.
+We don’t even know why we’re fighting, and 20 years went down the drain,” she said.

-At this point, many of the relatives reciting victims’ names are too young to have known their lost kin.
-But the families spoke of lives cut short, milestones missed and a loss that still feels immediate.
-Several also pleaded for a return of the solidarity that surged for a time after Sept.
-11 but soon gave way .
+Amid the hourslong reading of the victims’ names, relatives — at this point, many of them too young to have known their lost kin — spoke in English, Spanish and other languages of lives cut short, family milestones missed and a loss that still feels immediate.
+Several also pleaded for a return of the shared experience and common purpose that surged for a time after Sept.
+11 but soon gave way.

-Muslim Americans endured suspicion, surveillance and hate crimes .
-Schisms and resentments grew over the balance between tolerance and vigilance, the meaning of patriotism, the proper way to honor the dead and the scope of a promise to “never forget.”
+Muslim Americans endured suspicion, surveillance and hate crimes.
+The quest to understand the catastrophic toll of the terror attacks prompted changes in building design and emergency communications, but it also spurred conspiracy theories that seeded a culture of skepticism.
+Schisms and resentments grew over immigration, the balance between tolerance and vigilance, the meaning of patriotism, the proper way to honor the dead, and the scope of a promise to “never forget.”

 Trinidad was 10 when she overheard her dad, Michael, saying goodbye to her mother by phone from the burning trade center.
 She remembers the pain but also the fellowship of the days that followed, when all of New York “felt like it was family.”